Merkoba/Effer/README.md

 It can, edit, find, and delete notes.

-It finds using a case insensitive regex.
+It can find using a case insensitive regex.

+Last find filter remembered.

 It can delete using a single number, a list, a range, or a case insensitive regex.